| Lucky Seven | |||||||

 The moon does change phase every seven days but that is just earth's moon.
 Countless other planets have moons, each with their own particular behaviour.

 Yogis will agree that man has more than seven 'aspects', and these overlap.
 There are not seven colours in the rainbow; there are six main colour bands and an infinite number of hues.
 And there are not seven musical notes of the scale in all cultures.
-Seven was chosen to grade and measure such things, because seven is a number we have become comfortable with.
+Seven was chosen to grade and measure such things, because that's a number we've become comfortable with.

 They don't.
 Christians value the sacrifice that Jesus Christ made for mankind.
 Seven isn't even worth thinking about.